-Fall is right around the corner, and you know what that means: it’s time to take out your coziest sweaters, order your favorite pumpkin-flavored treats and take in the sights as the leaves begin to display their striking fall colors.
+Fall is here, and you know what that means: it’s time to put on your coziest sweaters, order your favorite pumpkin-flavored treats and take in the sights as the leaves begin to display their striking fall colors.

 While many vacationers schedule their trips during the winter to escape the cold, or during the summer to soak up the sun, this time of year presents a unique opportunity to see the stunning fall scenery that only lasts for a few weeks.